Malcolm McDowell: Acting

 McDowell appeared in the action film Blue Thunder (1983) as F.E.
 Cochrane, and the horror remake Cat People (1982).
 In 1983, he starred in Get Crazy as Reggie Wanker, a parody of Mick Jagger.
 Also in 1983, McDowell starred as the Wolf (Reginald von Lupen) in Faerie Tale Theatre's rendition of "Little Red Riding Hood" (his wife at that time, Mary Steenburgen, played Little Red Riding Hood).
 In 1984, he narrated the documentary The Compleat Beatles.
 He is known in Star Trek circles as "the man who killed Captain Kirk", appearing in the film Star Trek Generations (1994) in which he played the mad scientist Dr. Tolian Soran, and several overzealous Star Trek fans even issued death threats for this.
 McDowell appeared in several computer games, most notably as Admiral Geoffrey Tolwyn in the Wing Commander series of computer games.
 His appearance in Wing Commander III marked the series transition from 2D pre-rendered cutscenes to live-action cutscenes.
-His appearance in Wing Commander IV was during the final days of video game live action cutscenes.

 In 1995, he co-starred with actress and artist Lori Petty in the science fiction/action comedy film Tank Girl.
 Here, he played the villain Dr. Kesslee, the evil director of the global Water and Power Company, whose main goal in the story was to control the planet's entire water supply on a future desert-like, post-apocalyptic Earth.

 McDowell appeared in a 2000 episode of the animated series South Park, which was a comedic retelling of the Charles Dickens novel Great Expectations.
-In the episode, McDowell played the real-life narrator of the story in live action, introducing himself simply as "a British person," in a parody of Masterpiece Theatre, and its ex-host, Alistair Cooke.
+In the episode, McDowell played the real-life narrator of the story in live action, introducing himself simply as "a British person", in a parody of Masterpiece Theatre, and its ex-host, Alistair Cooke.

 McDowell played himself in Robert Altman's The Player, in which he chastises protagonist Griffin Mill (Tim Robbins) for badmouthing him behind his back.
 He worked with Altman once again for The Company (2003) as "Mr. A.", the fictional director of the Joffrey Ballet of Chicago.
 His character was based on real-life director Gerald Arpino.
 McDowell had a brief but memorable role as the psychopathic Gangster in the British crime film Gangster No. 1 (2000).
 In the film I'll Sleep When I'm Dead (2003), he played a straight married man who rapes a young drug dealer to "teach him a lesson".
 The film also starred Clive Owen as the victim's elder brother.